Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pneumothorax.md

 ## Decompensated (Tension) Pneumothorax
 - Treat immediately with needle decompression of haemithorax:
 	- Prepare the skin with antiseptic and infiltrate local anaesthetic to the skin adjacent to periosteum and pleura (if time allows)
-	- Insert a 14G IV cannula over the 3rd rib into the 2nd intercostal space in the midclavicular line on the affected side
+	- Insert a 14G IV cannula over the 3rd rib into the 2nd intercostal space in the midclavicular line on the affected side but noting that:
+		- In larger patients, it may be difficult to penetrate into the pleura
+		- The clavicle extends to the shoulder, so midclavicular  should be towards the lateral edge of the theorax; if the needle is inserted too medially it may lacerate the internal mammary artery
 ![[Pasted image 20241221202046.png]]
+- Issues with emergent needle decompression:
+	- If there isn't a large pneumothorax, the needle will lacerate the lung tissue
+	- If there is a sizable bronchopleural fistula (e.g. mechanically ventilated patients), a small bore needle may nto be sufficient to drain air from the pneumothorax
+	- Drainage of the pneumothorax may actually make it harder and more dangerous to insert a chest tube
 ## Spontaneous Pneumothorax
 1. Determine degree of breathlessness
 2. Determine size of pneumothorax